 Apps for creating your own music

-Mini Moog: (free for a limited time) – A synthesizer – create your own weird and wonderful sounds!
+Mini Moog: A synthesizer – create your own weird and wonderful sounds!

-Kaossilator: (free for a limited time) Create melodies/phrases/loops.
+Kaossilator: Create melodies/phrases/loops.
 Big sounds and bright visuals!

 Keezy: Record your own voice or sounds onto 8 coloured tiles, then create your own loops and mixes.